 Provides Tons of Nutrients

 Grapefruit can be a great food to start the day with to get your gut going.
+That's because it helps aid in digestion — helping everything move through your system and you to feel better, as a result As feller explains, grapefruit is rich in pectin, which has myriad benefits.
 "Pectin fiber is protective against constipation, some gastrointestinal dysfunction, and reducing circulating levels of lipids," explains Feller.

 Combats Cell Damage

 Feller explains that grapefruit contains active phytonutrients called limonoids.
 "Some research has looked at limonoids and their ability to act as powerful antioxidants that interrupt cell damage," she recounts.
+Cell damage shows up on our skin as a sign of aging (so eating more grapefruit can help combat the results of that process).
 Prior research has suggested that citrus limonoids may even lower cholesterol and prevent cancer.

 We're all familiar with the idea of smells having effects on our mood.
 Grapefruit belongs to a family of fruit that decreases individuals' "mood disturbance"—a global measure that comprises emotional states such as anxiety, depression, anger, and confusion.
 A 2014 study found that olfactory stimulation from citrus fragrances—the study tested yuzu, a Japanese fruit similar to grapefruit—naturally reduced stress levels.
 After just 10 minutes of smelling the fruit, participants' mood disturbance levels were significantly lowered.
 Increase the inhalation period to 30 minutes and the effects were even stronger.